Best Outdoor Security Systems in 2026

 Runner Up – Deep Sentinel

 When it comes to outdoor security, there’s another brand that might be worth looking into called Deep Sentinel.
 Deep Sentinel’s cameras are some of the best we’ve seen, and the outdoor security they provide is quite unique.
-They combine AI technology and live video monitoring by trained guards to make users feel like they have personal guards watching over their homes.
+T They blend AI-powered detection with live video monitoring by trained security guards.
+This creates a surveillance experience that feels like having personal protection watching over your property 24/7.
 That is one of the best outdoor protections you can get.

-So why isn’t it our top pick?
+So why isn't it our top pick?
 For starters, that kind of protection can be costly.
-Aside from the camera’s cost, you also need to pay a monthly service fee that starts at $100 to have just one camera monitored.
-It’s not for the average consumer.
+Beyond the camera's upfront price, you'll pay a monthly service fee starting around $100 to have just one camera professionally monitored.
+It's not for the average consumer.

 We’re also not big fans of the fact that Deep Sentinel doesn’t offer any other type of security equipment besides outdoor cameras.
 We believe that outdoor security is important, but we also strongly recommend securing the inside of your house with sensors that can detect intrusion and hazards like fire and gas leaks.